MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 There are two main approaches to working with `azd` templates:

 - **Start with an existing `azd` template.**
-  - This is a good choice when you're looking for a template to use as a starting point for a new app with similar architecture and frameworks.
+  - This is a good choice if you're just getting started with `azd` or if you're looking for a template to build off of for a new app with a similar architecture and frameworks.
 - **Convert an existing project to an `azd` template.**
   - This is a good choice when you already have an existing app but you want to make it compatible with `azd` capabilities.